-In support of this claim, our attempts to submit SUNRISE Contacts 2015 with MacUpdate.com has achieved nothing at the present time.
+In support of this claim, our attempts to submit SUNRISE Contacts 2015 with MacUpdate.com achieves nothing at the present time.
 After attempting submissions on nearly half a dozen occasions on different computers (on PC and Mac), we have noticed MacUpdate.com is not allowing the software to be shown on its web site.
-A support request has been made, but no response is forthcoming from MacUpdate.com.
+A support request has been made, but no response has been forthcoming from MacUpdate.com to this day.

 We wonder whether this may have something to do with the description we wanted to give to our product?
 For those interested, here is the description:

 "SUMMARY: A powerful CRM designed with security and privacy in mind.

 DETAILS: You are probably wondering, "Not another Contacts Relationship Management (CRM) software?"
 Relax, this is not your average "run-of-the-mill" CRM, and it does a little more than store contacts for you.
 This one is specifically designed for all those more experienced and security-conscious Mac users (including business professionals running a SOHO or small-sized business of up to a couple of dozen people) who want a secure contacts and general information organizer that doesn't surreptitiously (or accidentally) send information through the Apple servers (or anywhere else) when you least expect it.
 However, if you want this decent-looking and powerful app to work on a portable electronic device, we do have the PC version of SUNRISE Contacts 2015 available from our web site.
 Then all you have got to do is run the PC app on an Intel-based tablet with Windows 7 or higher (in fact, you can now get laptop/tablet combo PCs such as Microsoft Surface Pro 3, or the latest Lenovo laptop model to do exactly this very thing).